How to Use Linux in 351

 To save time, make and gcc will save some of the computation required to build your software.
 However, at times, this can become corrupt and interfere with changes you're making.

-Written by Andrew Reusch email@example.com and edited by Sarang Joshi firstname.lastname@example.org With help from the 303 documentation and the web.
+Written by Andrew Reusch email@example.com and edited by Sarang Joshi firstname.lastname@example.org and Justin Hsia email@example.com.